awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-savedconfig.md

 1. Proceed through the wizard to create your environment\.

-Saved configurations do not include settings applied with [configuration files](ebextensions.md) in your application's source code\.
+Saved configurations don't include settings applied with [configuration files](ebextensions.md) in your application's source code\.
 If the same setting is applied in both a configuration file and saved configuration, the setting in the saved configuration takes precedence\.
 Likewise, options specified in the AWS Management Console override options in saved configurations\.
 For more information, see [Precedence](command-options.md#configuration-options-precedence)\.

 Saved configurations are stored in the Elastic Beanstalk S3 bucket in a folder named after your application\.
 For example, configurations for an application named `my-app` in the us\-west\-2 region for account number 123456789012 can be found at `s3://elasticbeanstalk-us-west-2-123456789012/resources/templates/my-app/`\.

 View the contents of a saved configuration by opening it in a text editor\.
-The following example configuration shows the configuration of a web server environment launched with the Elastic Beanstalk Management Console\.
+The following example configuration shows the configuration of a web server environment launched with the Elastic Beanstalk management console\.

 ```
 EnvironmentConfigurationMetadata: